DegorasProjectTeam/LibNovasCpp/README.md

 - About compilers.

-At this momment, this fork has been tested in Windows 10 with MinGW 8.1 for 64 bits and MSVC2019 for 64 bits; and in Ubuntu 22.04 with gcc 11.4.
+At this momment, this fork has been tested in the following platforms:

+-- Windows 10 with MinGW 8.1 for 64 bits.
+-- Windows 10 with MinGW 13.1 for 64 bits.
+-- Windows 10 with MSVC2019 for 64 bits.
+-- Ubuntu 22.04 with GCC 11.4.

 - Compiling the library.